If you love charcuterie boards, give tinned fish boards a try

 The latest Tik Tok trend

 There’s still a month left in the Lenten season, and thanks to TikTok, it might be hard to find fish.
-The latest craze moving into the mainstream is the discovery of canned piscine delicacies.
+The latest craze moving into the mainstream is a discovery of canned piscine delicacies.
 This trend doesn’t involve low-end products, such as tuna.
-It’s an upscale fad that might include anchovies, smoked mussels, or caviar.
+It’s an upscale fad that might include anchovies, smoked mussels or even caviar.

 But the tinned fish is only part of the experience.
 The whole picture involves a charcuterie board, complete with bread, seasonings, vegetables, dips and more, along with a choice beverage such as a fine white wine.